taborlab/FlowCal/doc/python_tutorials/plot.rst

 Both plots show events concentrated in the same four regions: two, at the left, with events saturating at the lowest detectable value of the ``FSC`` channel, one at the middle-low portion of the plot, and one at the middle-high.
 By looking at the shape of the different populations we know that only events in the last region are cells.
 We will learn how to "gate", or select only one population, in the :doc:`gating tutorial </python_tutorials/gate>`

-Combined histogram and density plots
+Combined Histogram and Density Plots
 ------------------------------------

 FlowCal also includes "complex plot" functions, which produce their own figure and a set of axes, and use simple ``matplotlib`` or ``FlowCal`` plotting functions to populate them.